avengers-p7/Avengers_P7_Documents/Setup Load Balancers for Dev Network.md

-Step 9: Choose Dev A and  Dev B and click on Add to register.
+**Step 9** Choose Dev A and  Dev B and click on Add to register.
 Click on Next: Review.